liv-daliberti/grail-simulation/reports/prompt_stats/README.md

 ## Dataset coverage notes

 Statistics and charts focus on the core study sessions (study1–study3) covering the `gun_control` and `minimum_wage` issues, using the full retained rows (no within-session subsetting).
+Session-ingestion details now live in `clean_data/sessions/README.md`.

 - Train: 21460 rows (89.9% of dataset)
 - Validation: 2419 rows (10.1% of dataset)